Juvenile dermatomyositis (JDM) is a rare disease of the skin, muscles, and blood vessels.

 - Long-sleeved shirts and long pants, a wide-brim hat, and sunglasses should be worn in the sun.

-- Sunscreen should have an SPF of at least 30.
+- Sunscreen should have a sun protection factor (SPF) of at least 30.

 American College of Rheumatology http://www.rheumatology.org